-How do I use Ice Cold Gel Packs?
+How do I Use Ice Cold Gel Packs?

 Using cold gel packs for shipping is as simple as placing the pack inside a freezer until desired temperature is achieved.
 Afterwards, the packs are ready to ensure your items arrive at their destination at the proper temperature.

-How long do Ice Cold Gel Packs last?
+How long Do Ice Cold Gel Packs last?

 Absolutely!
 Cold gel packs are non-toxic and designed to resist leaks.
-However, if any of your frozen food does come in contact with the contents of the gel packs you should avoid consuming it.
+However, if any of your frozen food or beverage does come in contact with the contents of the gel packs you should avoid consuming it.

 Dry ice might be the answer to your shipping needs, but keep in mind that throughout your packages travel, the dry ice will eventually convert back to carbon dioxide, meaning it doesn’t thaw or melt; it just gets gassy.
 This gaseous element absolutely needs to escape during the length of the journey, so plan accordingly and make sure your packaging is ventilated enough for the gas to escape.

-The best way to determine if your shipment requires dry ice or ice cold gel packs is to first consider the temperature you will need when shipping.
+The best way to determine if your shipment requires dry ice or ice cold packs is to first consider the temperature you will need when shipping.
 If you need your package to be shipped cold but not quite frozen (30-60 degrees), gel packs are the best option.
-There are several rules and regulations to think about when shipping temperature-controlled foods and pharmaceuticals; however, shipping with cold gel packs is easier, more cost effective, and safer than traditional refrigeration methods.
+There are several rules and regulations to think about when shipping temperature-controlled gel packs foods and pharmaceuticals; however, shipping with cold gel packs is easier, more cost effective, and safer than traditional refrigeration methods.

 Can You Bring Ice Cold Gel Packs On A Plane?